F. A. Q.

 This is normal procedure with your local dentist where you are asked to come back for several "fittings" until the dentures are sitting just right.
 Doing that internationally puts just so much more strain on everybody...
 Now you know.

-16) Please, please, please:
+11) Please, please, please: 17) Money Back Procedure:

 This is a pic of an "unsupported" wet impression that we actually received from a client.
 Why they did not include the tray is beyond me, they surely have no use for it.

-We'd rather send you more impression powder sachets (at no extra cost to you!) than receiving bad work.
+We'd rather send you more impression powder (at no extra cost to you!) than receiving bad work.

 The important thing here is to have an actively curious mind about all of these facets of this procedure.
 Own it!!